ViaVersionMCP/ViaLoadingBase/README.md

 Universal ViaVersion standalone implementation

 ## Projects where this is used:
-1. ViaForge: Clientside ViaVersion for Forge
+1. [ViaForge](https://github.com/FlorianMichael/ViaForge): Clientside ViaVersion for Forge
+2. [ViaFabricPlus](https://github.com/FlorianMichael/ViaFabricPlus): Clientside ViaVersion, ViaLegacy and ViaAprilFools implementation with clientside fixes for Fabric

 ## Add this to your own project
 build.gradle